SebastianoF/game_of_life/README.md

     run examples/hello_world_cpp_wrap.py

-If everything works, to play a game of life initialized with a random seed, from an ipython terminal type
+If everything works to play a game of life initialized with a random seed, type

     run examples/play_the_game.py